-3.3.1 Personal Income Taxes
+Personal Income Taxes

-Pay as You Earn (PAYE) income tax collections allocated in the UNHS were scaled such that the ratio of total PAYE revenues in administrative records to National Accounts Household Final Consumption Expenditure was equivalent to the ratio of PAYE collected from UNHS households to total UNHS Consumption Expenditures.
+PAYE income tax collections allocated in the UNHS were scaled such that the ratio of total PAYE revenues in administrative records to National Accounts Household Final Consumption Expenditure was equivalent to the ratio of PAYE collected from UNHS households to total UNHS Consumption Expenditures.
 The PAYE rate schedule was adjusted so that the marginal change in PAYE rates between PAYE brackets remained intact while total PAYE collections remained equal to the amount described above.
-Taxpayer status was imputed based on a combination of (a) having recorded taxable income above the PAYE policy threshold, (b) the respondent indicating positively that he or she has made either PAYE payments or Social Security payments (or had them made on his or her behalf), and (c) the respondent having a higher score of two (2) or greater on a "formality of employment" scale if and when there were no determinate answers to the questions listed in (b).
-The "formality of employment" score was generated within the household survey and is additive across seven characteristics like the receipt of paid sick leave and vacation, the duration of the contract, and other benefits.
+Taxpayer status was imputed based on a combination of (a) having recorded taxable income above the PAYE policy threshold, (b) the respondent indicating positively that he or she had made either PAYE payments or social security payments (or had them made on his or her behalf), and (c) the respondent having a higher score of two or greater on a "formality of employment" scale if and when there were no determinate answers to the questions listed in (b).
+The "formality of employment" score was generated within the household survey and is additive across seven characteristics including the receipt of paid sick leave and vacation, the duration of the contract, and other benefits.

-3.3.2 Simulated Direct Transfers
+Simulated Direct Transfers